pip-services/pip-services-docs/content/en/node/expressions/mustache/mustache_template.md

 > `public` autoVariables(): boolean

-- **returns**: boolean - the flag to turn on auto creation of variables.
+- **returns**: boolean - flag to turn on auto creation of variables.

 Sets the flag to turn on auto creation of variables for the Mustache template.